 AFib can decrease the amount of blood that reaches the lower section of the heart.
 Less blood in the heart means there will be less blood pumped out to the body.
 Blood can also become trapped and pool in the upper heart.
 This increases the risk of blood clots and stroke.
 AFib may be:

 The beating of the heart is started and controlled by electrical signals.
 Normally these signals start from an area of the heart called the SA node.
 The signals move from the SA node through the heart in an organized way.
 The upper chambers contract first followed by the lower chambers.
 AFib is when the upper chambers of the heart activate in an irregular way.
 It makes the contraction less effective.
 Causes of Afib include:

-Factors that may increase the risk of atrial fibrillation include:
+Other factors that may increase your chance of AFib include:

 American Heart Association